 We learn deeply…

 We give our pupils enough time to explore core concepts and ideas in mathematics at a deep level in order to foster their relational understanding.
 This slower pace and focus on depth eventually leads to greater progress because it gives all learners the chance to become secure in their understanding.
-As a result, each year we are able to build new learning onto children’s existing knowledge and it is not necessary to revisit learning from previous years.
+As a result, each year we are able to build new learning onto children’s existing knowledge re-visit learning from previous years when deemed necessary.

 We use representations…

-At Dovecot we use concrete apparatus (things pupils can touch, hold and manipulative) and visual representations (things they can see) to help children to visualise and internalise mathematical concepts, allowing them to access, conceptualise and solve problems.
+At Dovecot we use concrete apparatus (resources pupils can touch, hold and manipulate) and visual representations (images they can see) to help children to visualise and internalise mathematical concepts.
+This allows them to access, conceptualise and solve problems.
 Through the consistent use of these apparatus and representation, our pupils gain confidence as independent learners to use resources and solve problems.

 As you might expect, mathematics is a very important subject at primary school.
-It is usually taught in specific lessons, but children practise and use their maths throughout the school day.
+It is usually taught in specific lessons, but children practise and use their maths throughout the school day, and beyond it.

-Below is a link to the Oxford Owl website, which provides advice which will help you to make sense of the different terminology used and understand how maths is taught.
+Below are links to several sites for parental guidance and support (including the Oxford Owl website) which provide advice that will help you to make sense of the different terminology used, and appreciate how maths is being taught.
+In addition, there other useful sites which will enable children to re-apply their learnt skills outside the classroom.